NiharikaVadlamudi/SeamFormer_Combined_Stable/README.md

 The SeamFormer is split into two parts:
 - Stage-1: Binarisation and Scribble Generation
 - Stage-2: Seam generation and final segmentation prediction

-Download Pretrained weights for binarisation from [ drive link of DocEnTr: An End-to-End Document Image Enhancement Transformer]() and change the *pretrained_weights_path* in the json files in `configs` directory accordingly.

 <br>